teilWERK/ewindow.org/index.md

 Preview Alpha 0.2 from 20th April 2017 can be downloaded here: http://ewindow.org/ewindow-v0.2-20Apr17.zip

-ATTENTION: This version is not secure yet.
+ATTENTION: This version is not secure.
 The access keys are stored on Github.
 It might potentially compromise your network!
 Regard it as experimental.
 Help in making the VPN more secure and functional would be super-welcome.
 Please contact us if you want to help building a Continous Integration environment.
-See [teilWERK/Image] for instructions, how this image was built from Raspbian Lite on a QEMU-ARM System.
+See [https://github.com/teilWERK/Image] for instructions, how this image was built from Raspbian Lite on a QEMU-ARM System.

 # Features